These are all the folding ebikes we've reviewed and given 4 or 5 stars to from the dozens we've ridden.

 And remember that just because a bike is foldable, doesn't mean it's easy to carry or take on trains - many bikes are foldable for storage reasons.

-Jump to a specific one of our four favourites (from best to almost-as-good):
+Jump to a specific one of our favourites:

 Five-star folding bikes

 - Estarli e20, £1,281: best entry-level for commuters